muellerberndt/sabre/README.md

 $ sabre sample/token.sol
 ```

-This submits t usually takes about 60 to 90 seconds to finish.
+This analysis should take about 60 to 90 seconds to finish.

 ## Writing your own MythX Tools